skybosi/iGenfuner/README.md

     - ===============> calculate: 5  result: 8.7196

 ## NOTE

-    At Example:
+At The Example:

 RPN  expression have this letter:

-    ?   function's index,because the index is < 0,so std::cout will show ?
+- ? : function's index,because the index is < 0,so std::cout will show ?
-    _   minus; minus sign; negative indication; negative sign;
+- _ : minus; minus sign; negative indication; negative sign;
+- $ : The end flag of the math function's arguments;

 ## Function